 The most essential resources we have for addressing this challenge are our federal housing programs-Public Housing and Housing Choice Vouchers.
-These are the only programs that enable KCHA to house those most in need-some 16,000 individuals and families with extremely low incomes, typically around \$12,000.
+These are the only programs that enable KCHA to house those most in need-some 16,000 individuals and families with very low incomes, typically around \$37,600.
 About 60 percent of these households are headed by a senior citizen or an individual with a disability.
-These In 2016, KCHA assisted more than critical federal resources, however, are not keeping up with the growth in need.
+These critical federal resources, however, are not keeping up with the growth in need.
 The number of households that can be served is roughly one quarter of the total number eligible.
 The funding provided to Housing Choice Voucher recipients to secure housing from private landlords is lagging significantly behind the rapidly rising rent levels in our market.
 Capital and operating funding necessary to assure adequate maintenance and repairs for the Public Housing inventory continues to be cut every year.